 - Providing support does not mean letting yourself be drawn into debates about the individual's appearance, or reassuring them about the way that they look.

 - While their behavior likely seems maladaptive to you, expecting them to simply give it up without having anything else to fall back on can be destructive leading to worsening problems in the long run.
-Before asking them to give up something the rely on to prevent what they perceive to be intolerable anxiety, make sure they have developed other skills and techniques.
+Before asking them to give up something they rely on to prevent what they perceive to be intolerable anxiety, make sure they have developed other skills and techniques.
 Prompt them to use these new strategies and reinforce them doing so.

 Remember that they are invested in their behavior and that it is based on real perceptions and is not just an attempt to gain attention.
 While there may be genetic or physiological contributions to the person's symptoms, there is a reason the behavior developed.
 It may be a means of coping with something they otherwise find impossible to deal with.

 If you are convinced that they will come to harm with additional medical procedures it may take finding a lawyer who will need to get a court order to have your loved one hospitalized.
-If it comes to this, keep in mind that while you may feel guilty, you are doing what is in your loved ones best interests.
+If it comes to this, keep in mind that while you may feel guilty, you are doing what is in your loved one's best interests.
 The help they are getting will allow them to lead a normal life and return to a previous level of functioning where they have a positive and realistic perception of their appearance.

 American Psychiatric Association, (2013).
 The Diagnostic and Statistical Manual, 5th Edition.